waker-he/cs-learning-notes/cpp/concurrency/memory-model/memory-model.md

             - an simple example that makes use of __release sequence__:
                 - thread A pushes 10 items in queue and set atomic count to 10 with release operation
                 - thread B comes to consume one item and performs `fetch_sub(1,std::memory_order_acquire)`
-                - thread C also comes to consume one item, but now the count 9, which is not what thread A stores, since `fetch_sub` in thread B is a RMW operation and thus considered part of release sequence, thread C's acquire operation still ___synchronizes-with___ release operation in thread A and is safe to take item out of queue
+                - thread C also comes to consume one item, but now the count 9, which is not what thread A stores, since `fetch_sub` in thread B is a RMW operation and thus considered part of release sequence, release operation in thread A still ___synchronizes-with___ thread C's acquire operation and it is safe for thread C to take item out of queue
 - to achieve __SC-DRF memory model__, when __release operation__ ___synchronizes-with___ __acquire operation__, both operations act as __memory barrier/fence__
 - __memory barrier/fence__ prevents code from being reordered across it in one direction or both directions
     - it requires cooperation with software (compiler) and hardware (processor and cache)